January 27, 2024

 alert(item2); // Donut

-All properties of options object except extra that is absent in the left part, are assigned to corresponding variables:
+All properties of options object except extra which is absent in the left part, are assigned to corresponding variables:

 Finally, we have width, height, item1, item2 and title from the default value.